 This summer, the city's two pre-eminent art galleries - the Art Gallery of NSW and Museum of Contemporary Art - join forces to present two inspired collections exclusive to Sydney during the Sydney International Art Series.
 One of America’s best-loved visual artists, Chuck Close, who is famed for his large-scale, photo-based portrait paintings, will be exhibiting at the MCA.
 Pop to Popism fills an entire floor of the Art Gallery of NSW with more than 200 works on display by 70 artists including Andy Warhol, Roy Lichtenstein, Brett Whiteley and more.

-Strictly Ballroom the Musical is now showing at the Sydney Lyric Theatre until October.
-You can expect to be dazzled as the original creative team behind the classic 1992 film, including director Baz Luhrmann, are also behind this new stage version.
-Watch Dirty Dancing – The Classic Story On Stage from 28 November to 21 December.
+Watch Dirty Dancing – The Classic Story On Stage at the Sydney Lyric Theatre from 28 November to 21 December.
 Set in the Summer of ’63, this stage phenomenon breathes new life into the much-loved coming-of-age film classic, as it follows the forbidden holiday romance between sheltered teen Frances ‘Baby’ Houseman and her dance instructor Johnny Castle.
 Matilda the Musical will take centre stage at the Sydney Lyric Theatre in August 2015.

 The 2015 Sydney Festival, from 8 to 26 January, showcases the best in performance, art and music from across Australia and around the world.
 The program is kaleidoscopic in its diversity, from late night burlesque and international theatre, to dance, indie and world music, the festival offers something for a wide range of audiences.
 Enjoy free family-friendly events such as Jazz in the Domain, and the popular Opening Night with events held across the city.